react-navigation/react-navigation.github.io/versioned_docs/version-7.x/shared-element-transitions.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 This guide covers how to animate elements between screens.
-This feature is known as a [Shared Element Transition](https://docs.swmansion.com/react-native-reanimated/docs/api/sharedElementTransitions) and it's implemented in the [`@react-navigation/native-stack`](native-stack-navigator.md) with [React Native Reanimated](https://docs.swmansion.com/react-native-reanimated/).
+This feature is known as a [Shared Element Transition](https://docs.swmansion.com/react-native-reanimated/docs/shared-element-transitions/overview/) and it's implemented in the [`@react-navigation/native-stack`](native-stack-navigator.md) with [React Native Reanimated](https://docs.swmansion.com/react-native-reanimated/).

 :::warning

 As of writing this guide, Shared Element Transitions are considered an experimental feature not recommended for production use.

+Shared Element Transitions are currently only supported on **old React Native architecture** (Paper).

 :::